Infrastructure

 The 30km Southern Bypass, which was officially launched by President Mwai Kibaki in 2012, is aimed to link heavy traffic flow on the Mombasa Road near the Ole Sereni Hotel running along the Nairobi National Park fence across Langata Road into Kikuyu town to join the Nairobi-Nakuru highway at Rironi near Limuru.

-READ: Nairobi Southern Bypass construction progress
+RELATED: Nairobi Southern Bypass Construction Progress

 The Nairobi Southern Bypass, which is being built by China is financed by the Kenyan and Chinese governments.